Moore Dry Dock Company (Moore Shipbuilding)

 Moore Dry Dock (Moore Shipbuilding) played an integral part in repairing and building ships during World War II.
-However, the company’s use of asbestos injured thousands of workers who were constantly exposed to the dangerous material.
+However, the company’s use of asbestos injured thousands of workers constantly exposed to the dangerous material.
+Some later developed mesothelioma or other asbestos illnesses.

 If you or a loved one suffer from mesothelioma, asbestos-related lung cancer, or asbestosis, you may qualify for substantial compensation.
 Currently, there is over $30 billion in asbestos trust funds, awaiting those who’ve been diagnosed with an asbestos illness.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on experienced mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.